zincio/apidocs/source/includes/_object_reference.md

 ## Webhooks object

 Webhooks let you register a URL that the Zinc API notifies whenever an event happens pertaining to your account.
-When an event occurs, we will send a `POST` request to the URL defined in the webhooks object for that particular event type.
-If no URL exists, then a webhook will not be sent.
+When an event occurs, we will send a `POST` request to the URL specified in the webhooks object.
+If no URL was specified, then a webhook will not be sent.
 The body of the `POST` request is the standard response for that object.

 As an example, let's say you have just created an order via the Zinc API.
 Every time the order status changes, a `POST` request will be sent to the URL that you passed in the `status_updated` parameter of the webhooks object.
 The body will mimic the response received from the standard `GET https://api.zinc.io/v1/orders/<request_id>` request.
 A webhook will also be sent if order fails, gets placed, or if tracking gets updated.